 When still in college pay attention as well as make the most of your time with your educators.
 While colleges have the duty to connect students to mentors, offer real-life experiences and send employable graduates into the workforce, students have the duty of making sure that they get the most out of their college investment as after college these mentors or experts are called consultants and will charge for the same information.

-2. Assess and weigh your own abilities and disabilities
+2. Assess and Weigh your own abilities & disabilities

 Don’t rely solely on the entrepreneurship classes make your own evaluation regarding your skills knowledge and the goals you want to achieve.
 Rather than relying primarily on classes or in-house competition good entrepreneurship programs give leverage to local entrepreneurship communities for an internship, workshop and speaker events.
 The more you will know about your abilities and disabilities the better you’ll be able to maneuver yourself.